Dakaraia6799/04-iteration-abstraction-readme/README.md

 ```

 Here we see the full power of the Ruby iterators.
 To quote Kent Beck, "you don't use 3-4 lines to express iteration, you use one word."
 If you mean each apple, just say *each apple*.
 All the details of the algorithm are removed and replaced with the intention of our code, not the implementation of the algorithm.

-Don't worry if you're not fully grasping `each`.
-We'll cover this more in depth in subsequent lessons.

-<p data-visibility='hidden'>View <a href='https://learn.co/lessons/iterators-and-abstraction-ruby' title='Enumeration and Iteration'>Enumeration and Iteration</a> on Learn.co and start learning to code for free.</p>

-<p data-visibility='hidden'>View <a href='https://learn.co/lessons/iterators-and-abstraction-ruby'>Iteration and Abstraction</a> on Learn.co and start learning to code for free.</p>